yiptool/yip/README.md

         </activity>
       '

-You can have as many `android:activity` commands as you like.
+You can have as many `android:manifest_activity` commands as you like.
 All of them will be added to the manifest file.

 Yip is also capable to generate a tiny class in the application package (value of the